Paul-Nixon/animated-profile-grid/README.md

 I recently became employed, so I created this project to both kill some time before I start next month and learn & refine some skills that'll increase my productivity while working.
 It can be implemented in social media projects by using it as an alternative to list-style structures for friends lists, search results that appear based on a search query, etc. Nothing wrong with giving users more options to do something :).<br></br>

 # **What I Learned**
+I detail what I learned from this project in the [Youtube video](https://youtu.be/IYgQbgYYEOI) I made, but I'll summarize them here:
-* Figma is a godsend for me.
-It helped me play with the grid's layout, import some styles to SCSS/CSS, and ultimately focus more on its functionality than designing it.
-I'm currently inexperienced with the tool, but I'll definitely use it for future projects.
+* Figma efficiently changed my typical workflow & I'll definitely use it for future projects.
-* Animations are fun but frustrating to work with if you're inexperienced with them.
-Most of the production time was spent ensuring they appeared similar to the Figma project's prototype and utilizing ReactJS to render simultaneous animations.
-I'm satisfied with the finished product, but I want to use animations in subsequent projects, so my CSS skills need to improve.<br></br>
+* I need to actively grow as a programmer & person to achieve the professional and life goals I desire.<br></br>

 # **Screenshots**
 ## **Desktop**